Summer Law & Trial Institute

 Free Program for High-Achieving, Rising High School Juniors and Seniors

-- Be part of a mock trial in a real courtroom.
+- Litigate a mock trial with a real judge.

 About the Summer Law & Trial Institute

-The Summer Law & Trial Institute is a 12-day immersive residential program that aims to increase understanding of the law and its possibilities among Ohio high school students from Southeast Ohio.
+The Summer Law & Trial Institute is a 8-day virtual program that aims to increase understanding of the law and its possibilities among Ohio high school students from Southeast Ohio.
 The program also seeks to foster an interest in all aspects of legal education, service, and issues, and to create the next generation of legal, advocacy, and community professionals.

 Students will develop core critical legal skills, including: